-- 3.1.
-The implementation of the Administering Medication Policy and procedures of Silsden Primary School. - 3.2.
-Ensuring that the Administering Medication Policy, as written, does not discriminate on any grounds, including the protected characteristics as defined by the Equality Act 2010. - 3.3.
-Handling complaints regarding this policy, as outlined in the school's Complaints Policy. - 3.4.
-Ensuring the correct level of insurance is in place for the administration of medication. - 3.5.
-Ensuring that members of staff who provide support to pupils with medical conditions are suitably trained and have access to information needed. - 3.6.
-Ensuring that relevant health and social care professionals are consulted in order to guarantee that the needs of pupils with medical conditions are properly supported.
+- The implementation of the Administering Medication Policy and procedures of Silsden Primary School. - Ensuring that the Administering Medication Policy, as written, does not discriminate on any grounds, including the protected characteristics as defined by the Equality Act 2010. - Handling complaints regarding this policy, as outlined in the school's Complaints Policy. - Ensuring the correct level of insurance is in place for the administration of medication. - Ensuring that members of staff who provide support to pupils with medical conditions are suitably trained and have access to information needed. - Ensuring that relevant health and social care professionals are consulted in order to guarantee that the needs of pupils with medical conditions are properly supported. - Managing any complaints or concerns regarding this policy, the support provided to pupils, or the administration of medication in line with the school's Complaints Procedures Policy.